Manouchehri/UnicornFig/README.md

 Further, you can see a full example of Uniorn's code generation in use in the [demo/code-gen](https://github.com/zsck/UnicornFig/tree/master/demo/code-gen) directory.

+## Vim syntax highlighting

+For vim users, I've created an ftplugin, ftdetect, and syntax file for vim that provide reasonable syntax highlighting for Fig code.
+Everything is located in the `vim/` directory.
+There is also a `vim/install.sh` script that you can run to automatically copy the necessary files to the right place.

 ## Feedback?
 Questions?
 Suggestions?

 I'd love to hear about them!